parthpkale/parthpkale/README.md

-👋 Hi, I’m Parth Kale and I'm studying Computer Engineering.
+👋 Hi, I’m Parth Kale and I'm studying Computer Engineering at the University of Waterloo.

 <!---
 parthpkale/parthpkale is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.